cdglove/fsopts/README.md

 # fsopts

-fsopts is a small helper library to facilitate live tunablaes in code.
+fsopts is a small helper library to facilitate live tunables in code.
 It's primary use is for situations where tweaking a tuneable using a debugger is difficult, causes timing issues, or is simply unavailable.

 Example: